Walks99/BACKEND-upload-image-using-multer-middleware/README.md

 #### Express Middleware:

-- Express middleware is used, including `cors` for Cross-Origin Resource Sharing and `body-parser` for handling JSON requests.
+- Express middleware is used, including `cors` for Cross-Origin Resource Sharing and `multer` for handling image upload and storage configuration.

 #### Handling HTTP POST Requests:

-- The backend listens for HTTP POST requests on the `/httpprotocolexample` endpoint.
+- The backend listens for HTTP POST requests on the `/uploadsingleimage` endpoint.
 - The `app.post` method in `server.js` handles these requests.

 #### Server-Side Processing:

-- Upon receiving a request, the server logs the received data and checks if the submitted text is present and not empty.
+- Upon receiving a request, the server logs the received data and checks if the submission contains an image file and is not empty.
 - Responds with a success message if conditions are met; otherwise, sends a 400 Bad Request response with an error message.

 #### Port Configuration: